 Overall, buying a townhouse is a great idea, which is why many homeowners choose it over a condo.
 It gives you various benefits you should keep in mind, so take a look at how your life could change after your purchase:

-There Is Less Work Involved
+Less Work Involved

 People who don't want to take care of specific things such as pest control, trash removal, landscaping, and security gate fees usually love living in a townhouse because they only need to pay for each HOA fee and the association takes care of most things.